 Copies of IDs are vulnerable to tampering

-What about Notaries in states that don’t require specific types of ID, like Alabama or New York?
+What about Notaries in states that don’t specify the types of ID acceptable for a notarization, like Ohio?
 Even if your state doesn’t list particular IDs you may accept or list the general requirements for an ID presented to a Notary, accepting a copy of an ID card — either a photocopy or a photo on a mobile device — is a terrible idea.

 You cannot tell if a copy is altered or forged, which means the risk of fraud for the notarization is much higher.
 Photocopies and digital images are easily changed using editing apps widely available to the public.